- Colour Yellow to light brown, queens are reddish colour

 What should I do if I have a pharaoh ant infestation

-Call a pest control expert immediately after identifying a pharaoh ant indoors.
+Contact your local Orkin Canada branch immediately after identifying a pharaoh ant indoors.
 While seeing one or two ants may seem harmless, the pest reproduces rapidly under optimal conditions.
 Do not spray the ants; spraying typically worsens the problem, as pharaoh ants are known for “budding,” or creating satellite nests very quickly after sensing danger.
 Strategic baiting remains the best way to eliminate pharaoh ant infestations.
 However, using the wrong types of baits may also lead to budding.
 Trained professionals locate trails and place enticing baits appropriately for effective control.
-The process of controlling a pharaoh ant infestation may take several months and up to a year, due to the heavy network of nests the creatures often boast.
+The process of controlling a pharaoh ant infestation in your home or business may take several months and up to a year, due to the heavy network of nests the creatures often boast.

 Other pests related to Pharaoh Ant